mihnea-s/devdocs-adapter/README.md

 }
 ```

-Now you can use the search command `DevDocs: Search documentaiton`, or the keyboard shortcut `Alt + P`, to
+Now you can use the search command `DevDocs: Search documentation`, or the keyboard shortcut `Alt + P`, to
 search for items in your docsets!

 ## Links